How To Use Hydrogen Peroxide For Toenail Fungus?

 Image: Shutterstock

 There is some debate among doctors about how well hydrogen peroxide works for toenail fungus.
 It is widely used as an antiseptic, disinfectant, oxidizer, and bleaching agent, and has strong antifungal properties (5) (6).
-Many people use it as an at-home remedy for nail fungus, believing it to be effective despite limited scientific research.
+Many people use it as a home remedy for nail fungus, believing it to be effective despite limited scientific research.
 However, high concentrations of hydrogen peroxide may harm human cells, causing skin damage, redness, itching, swelling, blistering, stinging, and rashes (7) (8).

 Are you curious about hydrogen peroxide’s battle against fungal infections?
 Learn more in the section below!